hmanhduc2k/Academy-Directory/docs/UserGuide.md

 ## Preview

 Have you installed Academy Directory successfully?
-Let us now walk you through you how Academy Directory works, by starting off with a tutorial on how to interpret our User Interface design.
+Let us now walk you through how Academy Directory works by starting off with a tutorial on how to interpret our User Interface design.

 ![Ui](images/ui-explained.png)